Squamata: Evolution

 In 2022, the extinct genus Cryptovaranoides was described from the Late Triassic (Rhaetian age) of England as a highly derived squamate belonging to the group Anguimorpha, which contains many extant lineages such as monitor lizards, beaded lizards and anguids.
 The presence of an essentially modern crown group squamate so far back in time was unexpected, as their diversification was previously thought to have occurred during the Jurassic and Cretaceous.
-A 2023 study found that Cryptovaranoides most likely represents an archosauromorph with no apparent squamate affinities, though the original describers maintained their original conclusion that this taxon represents a squamate.
+In 2023, Brownstein and colleagues study found that Cryptovaranoides most likely represents an archosauromorph with no apparent squamate affinities; the original describers maintained their original conclusion in 2024 that this taxon represents a squamate, while Caldwell and colleagues contested their results in 2025.
 The oldest unambiguous fossils of Squamata date to the Bathonian age of the Middle Jurassic of the Northern Hemisphere, with the first appearance of many modern groups, including snakes, during this period.

 Scientists believe crown group squamates probably originated in the Early Jurassic based on the fossil record, with the oldest unambiguous fossils of squamates dating to the Middle Jurassic.
 Squamate morphological and ecological diversity substantially increased over the course of the Cretaceous, including the appeance of groups like iguanians and varanoids, and true snakes.
 Polyglyphanodontia, an extinct clade of lizards, and mosasaurs, a group of predatory marine lizards that grew to enormous sizes, also appeared in the Cretaceous.
 Squamates suffered a mass extinction at the Cretaceous–Paleogene (K–Pg) boundary, which wiped out polyglyphanodontians, mosasaurs, and many other distinct lineages.